chaddyc/autonomous-newsletter-builder/README.md

 ## About

-This software autonomously create a Listmonk newsletter campaign weekly by compiling it using RSS data and automatically posts it to the Listmonk API that creates the campaign and sends the newsletter to the email subscribers list usings the following technologies:
+This software autonomously creates a Listmonk newsletter campaign weekly by compiling it using RSS data and automatically posts it to the Listmonk API that creates the campaign and sends the newsletter to the email subscribers list using the following technologies:

 - CICD - Github Actions
 - Newsletter Platform - [Listmonk](https://opensourcegeeks.net/how-to-install-listmonk-with-docker/)